okx/ERCs-zkkyc/ERCS/erc-XXXX.md

 }
 ```

 The content corresponding to the `proofURI` here is intended to convince the public that the commitment itself corresponds to the correct information that follows, without any fabrication or tampering of user information.
 It is likely impossible to completely prevent fabrication.
 Even when using biometric identification technology like Worldcoin, there is still a need to trust that the identification machine itself is not fabricating information, so the trust model remains the same.
 Therefore, depending on the volume of data and the content that needs to be proven, different information can be included, hence the content can be arbitrary.
 The specific content is beyond the scope of this specification.
-Different KYC Holders will have different implementations.
+Different KYC Issuers will have different implementations.

 ### Standard Public Signals